Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-An extended metaphor is a comparison that continues throughout the poem.
+An extended metaphor is a comparison that continues over several lines or throughout a poem, developing a single idea in detail.

 12. Assonance